In Store

 Curating customer journeys

-To customize and guide the in-person shopper journey, retail stores can implement interactive displays such as Samsung’s Flip 2 digital flipchart.
-Linked to Bluetooth-based location services, the displays can greet customers with a personalized message when they enter the store, like Panico Salon does.
-Meanwhile, window displays — also interactive — can allow shoppers to make purchases and get their questions answered even when the store is closed.
+To customize and guide the in-person shopper journey, retail stores can implement interactive displays such as Samsung Interactive Display.
+Linked to Bluetooth-based location services, the displays can greet customers with a personalized message when they enter the store, as Panico Salon does.
+Meanwhile, window displays can allow shoppers to make purchases and get their questions answered even when the store is closed.

-These displays are more than just convenient; they’re efficient store experiences too.
-Alongside a “choose your own adventure” shopping experience, customers get user-friendly wayfinding — even step-by-step directions to a specific section of the store, or to specific products.
-Samsung’s QBR-T Series displays provide a small form factor (13-inch or 24-inch), ideal for placing screens throughout a retail environment; while the QMR-T Series allows stores to showcase the excitement of their brands on larger displays (32-inch, 43-inch or 55-inch).
+These displays are more than just convenient; they’re efficient, interactive store experiences, too.
+Alongside a “choose your own adventure,” interactive shopping experience, customers get user-friendly wayfinding — even step-by-step directions to a specific section of the store, or to specific products — almost like a store-within-a-store.
+Samsung’s QBR-T Series displays provide a small 13-inch display, ideal for placing screens throughout a retail environment; while the QMR-T Series allows stores to showcase the excitement of their brands on larger displays (32-inch, 43-inch or 55-inch).

-Self-service kiosks can also streamline the shopper journey.
-Creating an “endless aisle,” retail devices like Samsung Kiosk allow customers to order products that aren’t currently on the shelf, and the same kiosk can be used for quick self-checkout and more.
-Retailers can optimize their inventory via interactive displays, showcasing extended product ranges that they may not have the space to keep on hand in-store.
+Self-service kiosks can also streamline the shopper journey with an intuitive all-in-one payment and ordering system.
+Creating an “endless aisle,” retail devices like the Samsung Windows All-In-One Kiosk allows customers to order products that aren’t currently on the shelf, and the same kiosk can be used for quick self-checkout and more.
+Retailers can optimize their inventory via interactive displays, showcasing extended product ranges they may not have the space to keep on hand in-store.

 Touchscreens provide a hands-on experience, which shoppers can use to look up additional product information and reviews or customize their desired merchandise.
 At stores like Saatva, new “lift and learn” technology senses when a customer picks up a product and automatically shows them important product information and promotional videos.